Mianserin

-Mianserin, sold under the brand name Tolvon among others, is an atypical antidepressant that is used primarily in the treatment of depression in Europe and elsewhere in the world.
-It is a tetracyclic antidepressant (TeCA).
-Mianserin is closely related to mirtazapine, both chemically and in terms of its actions and effects, although there are significant differences between the two drugs (for example, its higher noradrenergic activity and lower 5-HT3 receptor antagonism).
+Mianserin, sold as Tolvon and other brand names, is an atypical antidepressant used primarily for treating depression in Europe and other countries.
+It is a tetracyclic antidepressant (TeCA) and is closely related to mirtazapine in terms of chemical structure, actions, and effects, although mianserin has greater noradrenergic activity and less 5-HT3 receptor antagonism.

 Medical uses

-Mianserin at higher doses (30-90 mg/day) is used for the treatment of major depressive disorder.

-It can also be used at lower doses (around 10 mg/day) to treat insomnia.
+Mianserin is used at higher doses (30-90 mg/day) for the treatment of major depressive disorder.
+At lower doses (around 10 mg/day), it is used to treat insomnia.

 Contraindications

 It should not be given, except if based on clinical need and under strict medical supervision, to people younger than 18 years old, as it can increase the risk of suicide attempts and suicidal thinking, and it can increase aggressiveness.

 While there is no evidence that it can harm a fetus from animal models, there are no data showing it safe for pregnant women to take.

 People with severe liver disease should not take mianserin, and it should be used with caution for people with epilepsy or who are at risk for seizures, as it can lower the threshold for seizures.
 If based on clinical decision, normal precautions should be exercised and the dosages of mianserin and any concurrent therapy kept under review and adjusted as needed.